-- 3.10.1 This member will fulfil the eligibility criteria set out at 3.1 of this constitution and the following additional eligibility criteria: - (a) Be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by a body referred to in paragraph 19(4)(b) of Schedule 1B to the 2006 Act. - (b) Be a registered medical practitioner. - 3.10.2 Individuals will not be eligible if: - (a) Any of the disqualification criteria set out at 3.2 of this constitution apply. - 3.10.3 This member will be appointed by the Chief Executive, subject to the approval of the Chair.
+3.10.1 This member will fulfil the eligibility criteria set out at 3.1 of this constitution and the following additional eligibility criteria:

+- (a) Be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by any public authority in the UK. - (b) Be a registered medical practitioner. - 3.10.2 Individuals will not be eligible if: - (a) Any of the disqualification criteria set out at 3.2 of this constitution apply. - 3.10.3 This member will be appointed by the Chief Executive, subject to the approval of the Chair.